achtnullzwei/Doorman/docs/en/changelog/firmware.md

 ### 🚨 Breaking Changes
 - **Re-setup Required!**
    The new protocol means you’ll need to **reconfigure** your system.
-Old stored commands won't work anymore.
+Old stored telegrams won't work anymore.
 Simply **press the apartment or entrance doorbell** to start the setup again.

    👉 **Check the [setup guide](https://doorman.azon.ai/guide/getting-started#interactive-setup) for details!**